ligato/vpp-agent/docker/prod_vpp_agent/README.md

 ```

 ### Shrinking the Image
-Prod_vpp_agent image can be shrinked by typing command:
+Prod_vpp_agent image can be shrunk by typing command:

 ```
 ./shrink.sh